charan-pagolu/stable-diffusion/README.md

 # stable-diffusion
-A project using Stable diffusion
+A project using Stable diffusion!